BernhardHumm/AAI/manuscript/07_Computer_Vision.md

 ## Services and Product Maps

-Fig. 7.10 shows the services map for the area of computer vision.
+Fig. 7.10 shows the services map for computer vision.

-{width=75%}
+{width=85%}
 ![Fig. 7.10: Computer vision services map](images/Computer_Vision_SM.png)

 Like for machine learning, there are products available on the library level, the framework level, and the web service level.